 The Molecular Foundry is currently open with limited access for on-site research.
-The Foundry is resuming operations gradually, subject to COVID-19 safety policies that may limit our ability to work together.
+Berkeley Lab and the Foundry are resuming operations gradually, subject to COVID-19 safety policies that limit our ability to work together.
+The Foundry remains committed to working with users on active proposals, within the limitations of the pandemic context.
 The Foundry will maintain communication with users as the situation evolves.

-Our policy is that approved standard proposals have up to one year for activation of the project.
+Approved standard proposals have up to one year for activation of the project.
 Then, these active projects have one year to complete.
-However, if circumstances for a given project are such that activation is delayed beyond one year–perhaps due to continued travel restrictions or inability to provide in-person training without risk of infection–we will review requests for extensions on a case by case basis.
+However, if circumstances for a given project are such that activation is delayed beyond one year–perhaps due to continued travel restrictions or inability to provide in-person training without maintaining physical distancing–we will review requests for extensions on a case by case basis.

-The Molecular Foundry is calling for user research proposals for nanoscale science, including:
+As is normally the case, the Molecular Foundry will also consider standard user research proposals for nanoscale science including: